vecihhammouri/hopperbird-colornight/README.md

 Hopper Bird: Color Night is a  game of flappy bird clone which is popular game.

 - Online real leaderboard
-- Google Analytics - Firebase Crashlytics(A real time crash reporting tool)
+- Unity Analytics - Unity Crashlytics
 - Infinite scrolling background with parallax effect